mcharmas/Android-ReactiveLocation/README.md

             }
         });

-Yep, Java 8 is not there yet (and on Android it will take a while), but there is absolutely no Google Play Services LocationClient callbacks hell and there is no clean-up you have to do.
+Yep, Java 8 is not there yet (and on Android it will take a while) but there is absolutely no Google Play Services LocationClient callbacks hell and there is no clean-up you have to do.